lalaliwe/youtube-live-lurker/README.md

 ### Easy release route

 1. Open the project’s **GitHub Releases** page.
-2. Download the extension source ZIP or release ZIP.
+2. Download the Source Zip (Code then download as zip ).
 3. Extract it somewhere permanent, such as `Documents\YouTube Live Lurker`.
 4. Open `chrome://extensions`.
 5. Turn on **Developer mode**.